Menopause and HRT Information

 This has occurred when you have not had a natural period for one year (if you are not on medication that stops your periods).
 The average age for this in the UK is 51 but any time between 45 and 55 is considered normal.
 You are then described as postmenopausal.

-This is the time when you develop menopausal symptoms but are still having periods although they may be more frequent, irregular, lighter or heavier.
-This phase can last up to 10 years.
+This is the time when you develop menopausal symptoms but are still having periods although they may be more frequent, less frequent, lighter or heavier.
+This phase can last up to 10 years and ends once you are 12 months past your last period.

-A vaginal bleed when your last period was at least one year ago.
-THIS NEEDS URGENT ASSESSMENT WHICH IS ARRANGED VIA YOUR GP.
+This is a vaginal bleed when your last period was at least one year ago and you are not on HRT.
+THIS NEEDS URGENT ASSESSMENT WHICH SHOULD BE ARRANGED VIA YOUR GP.

 Your ovaries are removed during a surgical operation (bilateral oophorectomy).
 This causes a rapid onset of menopausal symptoms due to the sudden loss of oestrogen (and testosterone).